 Only the invited organisation can access these documents.

-The organisation listed at section 4.1 is invited to submit an Invitation with Service Delivery Plan application using the individualised form that was emailed to you.

-If you have not received the Invitation with Service Delivery Plan application in your invitation email, please contact 1800 020 283 (option 1) or email support@communitygrants.gov.au before the application closing date.
+The organisation listed in section 4.1 is invited to submit a Service Delivery Plan application using the individualised form that was emailed to you.
+If you have not received the Service Delivery Plan application in your invitation email, please contact 1800 020 283 (option 1) or email support@communitygrants.gov.au before the application closing date.